d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Include to block copyright and logo.

+**--proxy=PROXYURL**

+Use the provided proxy for communication.

 **--redfish**

 Use this flag if you wish to enable Redfish only compliance.
-It is enabled by default in systems with iLO5 and above.
+It is enabled by default in systems with iLO 5 and above.

 <aside class="notice">The --redfish global option is not required for iLO 5.</aside>

 **--latestschema**

 Optionally use the latest schema instead of the one requested by the file.

-**--proxy=URL**

-Use the provided proxy for communication.

 <aside class="notice">
 Might cause errors in some data retrieval due to difference in schema versions.